 CBD oil is an extract from a hemp plant infused with a carrier oil.
 This preserves the CBD for long-term use and makes it easier to distribute, sell, and consume.
 CBD oil is by far our most popular product.

-Still, manufacturers, including us, go out of their way to produce innovative CBD products such as CBD edibles in the form of candy and sweets, CBD capsules and pills, CBD sprays, CBD creams, and lotions, and CBD tinctures.
+Still, manufacturers, including us, go out of their way to produce innovative CBD products such as CBD edibles in the form of candy and sweets, , CBD sprays, CBD creams, and lotions, and CBD tinctures.
 All these products use the same hemp base and share ingredients with CBD oils, but they might have some added ingredients that target different needs and conditions.

 Make sure to research which CBD product is ideal for your condition and then browse CBD products that meet those criteria.